dcgreatrex/finance_reversals/README.md

 *Date: 30/11/2016 -- Language: Matlab. -- Modifications:

 ##Overview:
 This algorithm can be used as part of a larger program to automatically detect price channel boundaries and trade entry/exit points.
-The function extracts price reversal points by using a user defined lookback window.
+The function extracts price reversal points using a user defined lookback window.
 The results are then overlayed on a time series plot using the quantmod package.
 The function will run on any time series dataset with index length > 2 lookback window.

 ##References: